jigsaw-finance/jigsaw-lite/README.md

 | `deploy-all`            | Deploy both the Jigsaw Points Contract and Staking Manager Contract to a blockchain specified in the .env file |
 | `deploy-jPoints`        | Deploy only the Jigsaw Points Contract to a blockchain specified in the .env file                              |
 | `deploy-stakingManager` | Deploy only the Staking Manager Contract to a blockchain specified in the .env file.                           |

-Specific tests can be run using `forge test` conventions, specified in more detail in the Foundry [Book](https://book.getfoundry.sh/reference/forge/forge-test#test-options).

 ## Audit Reports